While any body part can be injured in a workplace injury, one of the most…

-At Koszdin, Fields, Sherry & Katz, we are here when you need a Los Angeles workplace injury attorney.
+At Koszdin, Fields & Sherry, we are here when you need a Los Angeles workplace injury attorney.
 Our knowledgeable and experienced team will work to ensure you get the compensation you deserve.

 If you have watched the news lately, you know that major ridesharing companies have been expanding.
 You also probably know that their drivers have been made, going as far as not driving for 24-hours to demand fair treatment.

 Here is the thing – rideshare drivers, like those for Lyft and Uber, are not employees.
 They are independent contractors.
 This means that employers do not have to provide any kind of benefits, including workers’ compensation.

 Vehicle insurance kicks in only in the event of an actual vehicle crash, and even then it may not cover the driver’s injuries.
 For any injury that a rideshare driver sustains while on-duty and not in an accident, they have no coverage.

 In California, the debate is raging over who can be classified as an independent contractor and who must be classified as an employee.
 Employers often classify workers as independent contractors to avoid paying fair wages, benefits, vacation time, workers’ compensation, payroll taxes, and more.

 Consider that there were around 2.8 million workplace injuries in the latest reporting year across the United States.
 Most of those workers DO receive their rightful compensation in the aftermath of an injury.
 Many, however, do not due to misclassification.

 Workplace injuries can lead to major expenses for a worker, including: